 FUNDING AND TECHNICAL SUPPORT

-We offer consultation and technical support to filmmakers.
+We offer consultation and technical support to filmmakers who are accepted into our programs.
 Through Docs In Action, we offer funding and in-kind strategy to underrepresented filmmakers to help ensure media with great promise reaches its full potential.
 Additionally we offer a package of benefits and services to the filmmakers whose work is featured in our organizing campaigns, providing them consultation on the wider distribution and impact potential of their project.

 Working Films amplifies our impact by sharing our methodology and learning with change leaders and filmmakers.
 We showcase our work at film festivals and other documentary convenings and lead generative conversations to further the field of documentary for change.
 We are working to shift the culture of nonprofits and public institutions, so that nonfiction media is increasingly embraced as a critical resource and a natural component of what they do.
 We are also working to influence the way that documentary films are created, insisting on deep accountability to the subjects and communities featured, so that the media is best positioned to build power and incite change from the ground up.